andygodish/wikijs-storage/wordpress/local-development.md

 # Local Wordpress Development

 This document outlines my process for developing in Wordpress locally using docker containers.
+The focus is proper configuration of the WP source code, not theme and plugin development.

 ## FS_Method